The inspection via a recognised third party accreditation process will have been carried out by one of the following:

 - Promoting and Marketing Activity Tourism and Outdoor Recreation Sector Services and Products

-The Visit Wales Self-Declaration process confirms that a recognised third party accreditation process has been completed (Evidence required by Visit Wales) and that the provider agrees with the Terms and Conditions of signing up.
+The Visit Wales Self-Certification process confirms that a recognised third party accreditation process has been completed (Evidence required by Visit Wales) and that the provider agrees with the Terms and Conditions of signing up.
 The Terms and Conditions relate to the 10 standards listed above.